The hoary head is a crown of glory, if it be found in the way of righteousness.

 Dear old man, have you earned the glory belonging to your age?
 Are you an example to all?
 Are you the glory of your children and grandchildren (Pr 17:6)?
 Are you a pillar in the temple of your God (Ps 92:12-15)?
 There is no time like the present to seek these goals.
 You should use your remaining years to diligently pursue and practice wisdom.

 Can you name a more glorious old couple than Zacharias and Elisabeth (Luke 1:5-7)?
 They were both righteous before God, walking in all the commandments and ordinances of the Lord blameless.
-What glorious silver crowns they wore of time-honored hair!
+They wore glorious silver crowns of time-honored hair.
 What did God do for them?
-He gave them John the Baptist, the greatest man born of a woman!
+He gave them John the Baptist, the greatest man born of a woman.

 Simeon was an old man, whose ambition was to see the Christ rather than make a million (Luke 2:25-35).
 The old widow Anna gave herself to the Lord in holy and sober worship (Luke 2:36-38).
 Paul, near death, did not count his assets but rather described his faithful life (II Tim 4:6-8).
 His aged head had been in the way of righteousness (Philemon 1:9).

 Every father should prepare now to be a great father by training his children in the fear of the Lord (Eph 6:4; Ps 71:18; 78:1-8; Joel 1:2-3).
 Every child and grandchild is an opportunity for you to build your family tree in the kingdom of God.
 And they will honor your gray head as a crown of glory for the investment in their souls, if they are the godly and virtuous grandchildren they will be with proper training (Pr 17:6).

-The Lord Jesus Christ in His glorified appearance has head and hairs white like wool, as white as snow (Rev 1:14).
-It is definitely a crown of glory to Him, for He is the Ancient of Days and Everlasting Father, though He is absolutely ageless (Rev 1:18)!
+Jesus Christ in His glorified appearance has head and hairs white like wool, as white as snow (Rev 1:14).
+He loved righteousness and hated wickedness like no other – for a life of perfect conduct (Ps 45:6-7; Heb 1:8-9).
+His hair is definitely a crown of glory to Him.
+He is the Ancient of Days and Everlasting Father, though absolutely ageless (Rev 1:18).